RedHatGov/redhatgov.github.io/content/workshops/agile_integrations/lab01.md

 ## Steps Beyond

 So, you want more?
 Did you notice the link **source** when editing the *Paths* or the *Definitions*?
 Get back to the API editor and follow the link.
 What do you see?
-Apicurio lets you follow the form-based editor or go one step beyond and also lets you direct edit the source of your API definition.
+Apicurio lets you follow the form-based editor or go one step beyond and direct edit the source of your API definition.

 ## Summary

-In this lab you used Apicurio Studio to import a simple API definition using the OpenAPI Specification (Swagger 2.0).
-You learned how to author and download a standards compliant API Specification using Red Hat's APICurio.
+In this exercise you used APIcurio Studio to import a simple API definition using the OpenAPI Specification (Swagger 2.0).
+You also learned how to author and download a standards compliant API Specification, using Red Hat's Apicurio Studio.

 ## Notes and Further Reading